Mexicana de Aviación (1921–2010): 2010

 In November 2010, PC Capital SAPI, a Mexican private-equity firm, offered unions and other creditors a 1.9 billion peso ($155 million) proposal to rescue the bankrupt airline.
 The offer included giving unions 975 million pesos in cash and arrangement of a seven-year, 926 million peso loan paying monthly interest to the workers.
 The unions would have received an equity stake in exchange for the remaining 2.85 billion pesos Mexicana owes them.

 The proposal would have seen the airline return with 28 planes, flying 17 international routes to the U.S. and Central America and seven domestic services.
 Creditors including Grupo Financiero Banorte SAB and Mexican development bank Banco Nacional de Comercio Exterior SNC viewed the proposal favorably, as did the government.

 The proposal had government support, with Mexico's government seeking that the grounding be resolved in time for the December travel season when millions of local and foreign tourists will flock to resorts such as Cancun for holidays.
 "Our goal must be that Mexicana returns to the skies by the December high season," Labor Minister Javier Lozano said at a press conference.

 2011

 Mexicana planned to restart services in 2011, operating 11 routes with 7 leased aircraft.
-Many of its domestic destinations were taken over by its former partner, Aeromar, VivaAerobus, and its low-cost competitor, Volaris.
+Many of its domestic destinations were taken over by its former partner, Aeromar, Viva, and its low-cost competitor, Volaris.
 On March 4, PC Capital announced that it was withdrawing from the process, leaving Mexicana and the Mexican government without a viable option.
 Mexicana then announced a plan to offer only charter flights.
+Attempts to mitigate financial losses were done by some women flight attendants.
+Six of them posed naked for the Mexican April 2010 edition of Playboy, while ten flight attendants had posed for an erotic calendar earlier in November 2010.

 On November 11, the Mexican government announced that Iván Barona would invest 400 million dollars in Mexicana Airlines.
 Barona stated that Mexicana would resume operations in December 2011, with an aggressive business plan to regain all the territory lost, beginning with 9 Airbus A320s, and increasing the fleet size to 100 airplanes in 18 months.
 Barona failed to meet the conditions of the transaction, including a November 15 deadline, and the plan was terminated by the bankruptcy trustee.